Jerry McWorter

 After returning from a Mormon mission (1983-1985) and facing California's construction industry downturn, Jerry saw the need for simple, affordable player-style cues.
 When friend John Robinson declined to make his design, saying "there's too much work for too little money," Jerry decided to make it himself.

 Working 70-80 hours a week, out of money with rent late, Jerry sold his first cue for $200 in late 1988.
-McWorter Custom Cues was officially in business.
+McWorter Cues was officially in business.

 Timeless performance.
 Uncompromising quality.